 Stub files that are created with V7.1.2 and later are not compatible with earlier versions.
-Earlier versions of the HSM for Windows client cannot recall files from stubs that are created with V7.1.2.
-The V7.1.2 HSM for Windows client can recall files from stubs that are created with earlier versions.
+Earlier versions of the HSM for Windows client cannot recall files from stubs that are created with V7.1.2 and later.
+The V7.1.2 and later versions of the HSM for Windows client can recall files from stubs that are created with earlier